Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Further generalisations -- coloured multiset permutations

 For the product $\mathcal{C}_{\eta}^c$ we obtain

 and therefore,

-as required. \end{proof} The last theorem gives a hint that in Question~\ref{Ques1} the distorted cross polytope might be the right polytope on the right hand side but the statistic on the left hand side might not be the one we are looking for.
+as required. \end{proof} Proposition~\ref{prop:numerator:t=1} gives a hint that in Problem~\ref{Ques1} the distorted cross polytope might be the right polytope on the right hand side but the statistic on the left hand side might not be the one we are looking for.

-\acknowledgements{An extended abstract of this paper has been accepted in FPSAC 2022.
-It is part of the author's dissertation, supervised by Christopher Voll.
-We would also like to thank Angela Carnevale, Johannes Krah and Christopher Voll for helpful discussions.}
+\acknowledgements{The paper is part of the author's dissertation, supervised by Christopher Voll.
+We would like to thank Angela Carnevale, Johannes Krah, and Christopher Voll for helpful discussions.\\ This version of the article has been accepted for publication after peer review but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \mbox{http://dx.doi.org/10.1007/s00454-025-00731-8}.}